aathmakuri034/adk-notes-capture-dupe/docs/ChatInterface_Explanation.md

 ## Overview

 The [`ChatInterface`](components/ChatInterface.tsx:25) component is a React-based chat interface designed for interacting with a voice agent via WebSocket.
-It supports text messaging, voice recording/playback, image and video uploads, and real-time communication with a backend server.
+It supports text messaging, voice recording/playback, image and video uploads, real-time communication with a backend server, and job data tracking.
 The component is built using TypeScript and integrates with custom libraries for WebSocket handling and audio recording.

 ## Key Features